 Pro Tips:

-- Try to do a rest of the steak at room temperature for 20-30 minutes before starting to grill.
-If not, the cooking time goes up and you many overcook the exterior of the steak.
+- Rest the steak at room temperature for 30 to 60 minutes before grilling.
+If not, the cooking time will increase, and you may overcook the steak's exterior.

-- Season just before placing on the grill.
+- Season just before placing on the grill or for 60 minutes or more, but not between those points.

-- Use a medium grill of about 450° surface temperature.
+- Use a medium grill with a surface temperature of about 450°-500°.
 You can use a higher grill temperature, but these can overcook quickly.

 - Be sure to rest for 5-10 minutes after cooking before serving.